ItzDoctorWho/pygame-space-shooter/README.md

 # Cosmic Clash

-A space shooter game built with Pygame where you battle waves of enemies and face challenging boss fights!
+A space shooter game built with Pygame where you battle through 10 challenging levels, each culminating in an epic boss fight!

 ## Setup